-Jacob Lipson has been a professional numismatist for nearly a decade.
+Jacob Lipson is a lifelong professional numismatist.
 After serving as a coin dealer in Montreal, Quebec, Jacob accepted a position as an independent numismatic consultant for a major U.S. auction house.
-In that role, he has handled many fantastic rarities, including nearly half of the 100 Greatest U.S. Coins, and worked with the most notable collections to have come to market in recent years, totalling tens of millions of dollars.
-These include the Eric P. Newman and Eugene H. Gardner Collections, each of which realized in excess of $50 million.
+In that role, he has handled many fantastic rarities, including nearly half of the 100 Greatest U.S. Coins, and has worked with some of the most notable collections to have come to market in recent years.

-Jacob’s interests include 19th century American economic history and the coinage of that era, as well as Canadian and America historical medals.
-He insists on hand-picking coins and medals for their originality, quality for the grade, historical interest, and rarity.
+Jacob’s interests include 19th century economic history and the coinage of that era, as well as Canadian and America historical medals.
+He insists on hand-picking pieces for their appeal, historical interest, and rarity.
 In his spare time, Jacob is an avid golfer and has recently taken an interest in photography.

 American Numismatic Association

 Royal Canadian Numismatic Association

 Medal Collectors of America (Officer)